 With the advent of cloud computing, and the embrace of multi-cloud environments, the boundaries between organizations has never been so nebulous.
 For most organizations the digital business environment is hyper-collaborative.
 Digital sales means organizations can greatly expand their digital business environment almost instantly.
 While there is a significant amount of information available about the business services a new cloud enabled platform can bring, there is often very little actual information about the security and privacy risks a service may introduce to the organizations’ digital environment.

 Organizations need better ecosystem vision throughout the business system lifecycle, from acquisition to disposal.
 By participating in networked cyber information exchanges, like the CyberGRX Exchange, organizations can more effectively get instant reads on the risk of adding a particular digital service.

 The more collaborative cyber risk exchanges are, the better the analysis of security data of the Exchange can be.
 For instance, threat intelligence, cross-referenced with cyber-attack kill chain analysis and data regarding the security dispositions of you or your vendors can yield timely and actionable insight that could help your organization and your vendors avoid breaches.

-I think there is no single tool or security concept that will have a greater impact on the overall cyber landscape than that of collaboration.
-I believe that the economies of scale achieved through open security collaboration have the power to revolutionize the way organization do cybersecurity and privacy.
+There is no single tool or security concept that will have a greater impact on the overall cyber landscape than that of collaboration.
+The economies of scale achieved through open security collaboration have the power to revolutionize the way organization do cybersecurity and privacy.